30th April, 2018

 It is estimated that around 80% of accidents can be attributed, at least in part to human error.
 Keep focused.

 Don't just focus on negatives, like accident rates.
-Work towards a positive target, like number of hazards spotted, controls in place, or safety ideas.
+Work towards a positive target, like the number of hazards spotted, controls in place, or safety ideas.

 Realistic and achievable goals are a great incentive and help keep your team motivated for safety.